MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/100_assemble_electronics.md

 ---

-Fix the table to the Y axis of the mill using 3 corner brackets placed equispaced along both sides.
+Fix the table to the Y-Axis of the mill using 3 corner brackets placed equispaced along both sides.

 ![](../img/table_assembly/table_assembly_attach_to_mill.jpg){: .shadow}